Southern African Research Consortium for Mental Health Integration

 The Southern African Research Consortium for Mental Health Integration brings together academic, government, and civil society institutions from Mozambique, South Africa, and Tanzania, to build the evidence for mental health integration into primary health services.
 UW is core member of the consortium, playing a key role in evaluating the effectiveness and potential for scale-up of an integrated mental health package in Southern Africa; intensive curriculum development; and training junior scientists to use implementation science and dissemination research (ISDR) to address common mental disorders in primary health care settings.

-HAI, and now HAMNASA, have served as the UW’s implementing partner in Mozambique for the SMhINT.
+HAI, and now CSM, have served as the UW’s implementing partner in Mozambique for the SMhINT.

 Ten mental health professionals from Mozambique’s Mental Health program were selected to train in implementation science and dissemination research.
 They are each working on conducting and leading their own implementation research studies to generate evidence on how best to improve mental healthcare in Mozambique and other low- and middle-income countries.